VJlaxmi/VJlaxmi/README.md

 ## About me

-I am Vijaylaxmi, working as a data scientist at Stellantis.
+I am Vijaylaxmi, working as a senior data scientist.

 - 👯 Have a good idea or research quest?
 Connect with me - Let's Collaborate
 - 🥅 Goal: Learn new concept at the end of every single month! 📖